Preseason Game 49

 Auston Matthews didn’t score a point in his Toronto Maple Leafs debut, but his gifts were easily apparent at the Air Canada Centre on Sunday night.

-Matthews played more than 18 minutes and had two shots in Toronto’s 3-2 exhibition overtime win against Montréal, displaying the elite package of skills which helped him become the first player picked No. 1 overall by the Leafs since 1985.
+Matthews played more than 18 minutes and had two shots in Toronto’s 3-2 exhibition overtime win against Montréal, displaying the elite package of skills which helped him become the first player picked number one overall by the Leafs since 1985.

 Matt Hunwick scored the overtime winner, joined on the scoresheet by Nikita Zaitsev and Morgan Rielly.
 Jhonas Enroth and Garret Sparks combined to make 24 saves.